HAR6111: Methods and Processes in International Health Technology Assessment (online)

-- Synthesise information about a new technology and relevant therapeutic area; to create a TVPs;
+- Identify and synthesise evidence about a new technology and therapeutic area

-Online materials, including texts, screencasts, and guided reading, will be used to define and illustrate the principles and key elements of the HTA process, therapeutic value propositions (TVPs), and disease management pathways and their role in registration and reimbursement.
+Online materials, including texts, screencasts, and guided reading, will be used to define and illustrate the principles and key elements of the HTA process, therapeutic value propositions (TVPs), and disease management pathways and their role in reimbursement decisions.

 Practical examples and exercises will be used to develop students' understanding of the HTA process, identifying and constructing pathways, developing TVPs, and identifying the evidence needed to support TVPs.

 Independent study will be encouraged through the use of examples and exercises (as above), some of which include peer or tutor feedback to encourage and monitor participation and check understanding.
 Selected references for further reading will be provided within each section of the module.
 Students will be encouraged to us the Discussion Board for queries and discussion about course content with tutors and peers, and webinars with tutors and peers will be run during the module.